-Automated is an extension which generates and sends automatically newsletters, created from the latest blog contents.
+The Automated Newsletter plugin automatically generates and sends newsletters created from the latest articles posted.

 Automated creation of newsletters can be planned daily, weekly or monthly in a great variety of ways.